clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 State all that clearly.
-And next time you won't waste a week of your time because you've made the wrong call on a library that did not provide any maturity information, you will realize how much different a few sentences can make to real people.
+And next time you won't waste a week of your time because you've made the wrong call on a library that did not provide any maturity information, you will realize how much difference a few sentences can make to real people.

 ### Document Supported Runtime/Language/Tool Versions